How To Write A Motivation Letter

 4. Explaining Why You're the Perfect Candidate for the Course

-Finally, you must explain why you are the perfect candidate for the program in the letter's main body.
+Finally, you must explain why you are the perfect candidate for the program in the main body of the letter.
 What unique qualifications and experiences do you bring to the table?
 How will you contribute to the program and the university community?
 Be specific and confident in answering these questions.

 Writing A Compelling Conclusion